slava-vishnyakov/gerar-php/README.md

 This is an experiment in configuration management.
 Open `example.php` if you will.

+Currently only Ubuntu is implemented.
+Probably going to implement CentOS later.

 # Prerequisites

     apt-get update && apt-get install -y php5-cli